Why are teachers protesting this afternoon?

 The Department says additional resources are being provided to support curricular reforms – €30 million in Budget 2025 for senior cycle redevelopment and other curricular changes

 It says that about 8,000 teachers have already attended training days and 2,000 have attended subject-specific days and that “delivery of teacher training is continuing at pace”.
+Further information on subject specifications - or curriculum details - and sample papers are due over the coming months.

 In addition, Ms Foley has pledged additional resources and teaching hours for the two new subjects being introduced.
 One hundred schools have been selected to be the first the offer the subjects: drama, film and theatre studies; climate action and sustainable development.

 This all sounds a bit like controversial Junior Cycle reforms a few years ago.
-Will we see more industrial action?
+Will we see industrial action?

 It’s too early to say for sure, but there are some crucial differences.